shurutech/iOSKickstart/README.md

      - Whether a sidebar is required (y for yes or n for no)
      - The number of tabs needed in the created app (between 2 to 5)
      - Whether the Terms and Conditions and Onboarding screens are required.
+     - Additional language support(localization) in app is required or not
+     - Dark/light mode feature in settings screen is required or not
    - New app will be created in Desktop folder

  ## Demo Video